slidevjs/slidev/themes/write-a-theme.md

 // package.json
 {
   "slidev": {
-    "highlighter": "shiki" // or "prism" or "all"
+    "highlighter": "shiki" // or "prism" or "both"
   }
 }
 ```